Simplifying TwinMind's Voice Capture Flow

 What is TwinMind?

-TwinMind AI is a Voice-to-Notes app that acts like your second brain.
-It captures audio, turn it into text and gives real-time AI insights.
-However, the current app design felt outdated and did not fully reflect the power and quality of an AI-native product.
+A voice-to-notes app that acts like your second brain.
+It captures audio, turns it into text and gives real-time AI insights.
+The iOS app had some points of friction and did not fully reflect the quality of an AI-native product.

 Reimagined Notes Capture

-1. New contextual menu for notes includes edit title, share summary, copy transcript and delete note.
+Contextual menu lets you edit title, share summary, copy transcript and delete the note

-1. My Account section is now a bottom drawer with Manage Account, App Settings & Preferences.
+My Account section is now a bottom drawer with Manage Account, App Settings & Preferences

 Reflection